getlantern/lantern/README.markdown

 src may be a string, a byte slice, a bytes.Buffer, or an io.Reader, but it MUST always be in UTF-8.

-If src is a Node, then runtime behavior is undefined if the AST has been modified.

 src may also be a node, but if the AST has been modified, then runtime behavior is undefined.